MattReddick/Soundify/README.md

 can queue up music from both platforms without having to alternate between both.

 # Quick Note
-->In order to run the app, a user must have Spotify and their user email must be added to a group access or else the SDK will refuse to connect
+In order to run the app, a user must have Spotify and their user email must be added to a group access or else the SDK will refuse to connect

-->Current Songs in the Firebase (only songs that can be looked up from SoundCloud from our application):
+Current Songs in the Firebase (only songs that can be looked up from SoundCloud from our application):

 Animal, Closer, Law Of Attraction, Love Letter, Nice Swing, Ninjas, Pepas, So Far Above, The Calling, The Dream

 # UI Design
 ### Player Page (Home)